soomin-kang/Tobigs_11th_git_group_assignment/README.md

 # Git is so difficult thing T_T. -Daeung-
 # This is too hard to me either. -HYEM-
 # help me
 # Jeeeun wants to sleep.
+# finally! i'm here!!!